PhilipLages/ng_cash_challenge/README.md

 - Creating an account;
 - Logging into an account;
 - Creating financial transactions between users;
-- Listing transactions for logged in users;
+- Listing transactions for logged users;
 - Protection by authentication.